 As usual, we are on the lookout for gay-friendly, comfortable, and well-located accommodations.
 Starting with Cape Town, where we are planning to stay in Antrim Villa in Green Point, one of the neighborhoods many gay men choose to live in followed by a couple of days right at the beach staying at the Homestead Guesthouse, one of the St. James Guesthouses run by the family-run train company Rovos Rail.
 In Namibia, we booked a couple of days in Walvisbay or Swapokmund.
 During our train trip, our itinerary states a night at the Mokuti Lodge visiting Etosha National Park (hoping to get a glance of Africa’s wildlife) and at Sossusvlei Lodge right at the Entrance Gate to the Namib Naukluft Park of the Sossusvlei Dessert.
 After our trip, we will evaluate the gay-friendliness of the hotels in South Africa and Namibia.

 Leaving Windhoek behind, we will continue across the untamed beauty of the Kalahari Desert to Garas Park with its Quiver Tree Forest and the Giant’s Playground.
 The next day, the train “Pride of Africa” will stop close to another highlight for an off-train excursion to Fish River Canyon, the second in size to the Grand Canyon before we will traverse the stark vistas of the Northern Cape.
-The last stop on our gay-friendly trip with Rovos Rail will be Kimberley, the center of one of the world’s famous diamond rushes where we will get the opportunity to savor the 1870s atmosphere of a mining village.
-Last but not least, our trip will end in Pretoria, the capital city of South Africa and the home base of Rovos Rail.
+The last stop on our gay-friendly trip with Rovos Rail will be Kimberley, the center of one of the world’s famous diamond rushes, where we will get the opportunity to savor the 1870s atmosphere of a mining village.
+Finally, our trip will end in Pretoria, the capital city of South Africa and the home base of Rovos Rail.

 South Africa is undoubtedly the most LGBTQ+ and gay-friendly country on the African continent offering same-sex marriage and the right of joint adoption as the only African country.
-Despite the major South African cities like Cape Town, Johannesburg, or Pretoria where a lively LGBTQ+ community has been established, lesbian, gay, and queer people are continuing to face homophobic violence especially in the countryside including reportedly ‘corrective rape’.
+Despite the major South African cities like Cape Town, Johannesburg, or Pretoria where a lively LGBTQ+ community has been established, lesbian, gay, and queer people are continuing to face homophobic violence, especially in the countryside including reportedly ‘corrective rape’.
 We will visit Cape Town and its LGBTQ+ scene together with our gay guide RJ including Cafe Manhatten, Pink Panther Club, and the Drag Bar Beefcakes.
 Do you have more things we should definitely check out, test, or include in our Gay Travel Guide Southern Africa about Cape Town?

 Spartacus Gay Travel Guide: Rank 28 (in 2019)